quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * New quasar.conf.js > build > vueLoaderOptions prop
 * Remove quasar.conf.js > framework > importStrategy.
 Auto import works so great that is now used by default and as the only option.
 * The url-loader configuration has been enhanced so it now also supports "ico" files out of the box
-* Removed support for quasar.conf.js > framework > `importStrategy: 'all'` since the auto import feature has become so good anyways (so it's now enabled by default).
+* Removed support for quasar.conf.js > framework > `importStrategy: 'all'` since the auto import feature has become so good anyways (so it's now enabled by default)..
-* if you use TypeScript, update `supportTs.tsCheckerConfig.eslint` property value with `{ enabled: true, files: './src/**/*.{ts,tsx,js,jsx,vue}' }`.
-This is due to upstream breaking changes of `fork-ts-checker-webpack-plugin`.

 If you have boot files, where you access and change the `$q` Object through `Vue.prototype.$q`, then you need to adapt this: